elleannaaa/CPSC298-WebEngin/README.txt

 when hovering over these links.

-Javascript was used to create a box shadow effect when mouse hovers over navigation bar links and creates a "delay" in loading the page to get that transition like effect.
-There is no separate javascript file, code was just embedded in the index.html file.
+Javascript was used to create a box shadow effect when mouse hovers over navigation bar links and creates a "delay" in loading the page to get that transition like effect, and while it is very hard to see, there is a glitter effect in the background of the website's homepage.